If you’re in a relationship with one of the world’s deep feelers, thinkers, and processors, read this.

 1. Speak words that lift us up, not drag us down.

-When it comes to our partner (and others!), harsh words, negativity, and criticism cut right to our heart — and lodge there.
-Tone of voice matters.
-Connotations matter.
-I’m not saying you should walk on eggshells around an HSP, nor am I saying you shouldn’t speak your mind.
-But please use loving words whenever possible — and avoid pointed teasing, anger as a weapon, and unrelenting negativity.
+Of course, I’m not suggesting you walk on eggshells around HSPs, nor am I saying you shouldn’t speak your mind.
+But please use loving words whenever possible, and avoid pointed teasing, anger as a weapon, and negativity.

 2. Check in on us.